 Siobhan Burke, VMD

-Dr. Burke is the mom to two young daughters, an Australian Cattle dog mix named Matilda and a cat named Magellan.
+Dr. Burke is the mom to two young daughters, and an Australian cattle dog.
 She also enjoys gardening, painting and photography in her spare time.

 Victoria Morgan Salvatoriello, DVM

 Dr. Victoria Morgan Salvatoriello joined the Driftway Animal Hospital team in April of 2013.
 She is a 2011 graduate of the Michigan State University College of Veterinary Medicine and a member of the American Veterinary Medical Association and the American Veterinary Dental Association.
 Dentistry, and weight management are her areas of professional interest.